grigsos/github-cicd-workshop/content/exercise_3/README.md

-# CI/CD with GitHub Actions and Docker
+# Continous deployment with GitHub Actions to Docker Hub

 This exercise aims to demonstrate how to set up a CI/CD pipeline using GitHub Actions.
 We will build a Docker image, use secrets for sensitive information, and trigger the workflow on merging into the master branch.